The spoiler rules for RWBY itself apply, even on Chibi pages. Please do not trope episodes of RWBY until public release.

 - Accidental Misnaming: Cinder keeps calling him "Karen".
 He keeps correcting her until he sees her burn the application paper in front of him.

 - Adaptational Villainy: Parodied.
-His reasons for wanting to join Cinder's team all border on Poke the Poodle.
+His canon self was just a school bully, but wants to be a proper villain.
+However, his reasons for wanting to join Cinder's team all border on Poke the Poodle.

 - Kick the Dog: Once spends a day throwing rocks at animals.
 It backfired, because one of the birds he hit was actually Qrow.